-I will not leave Macau without visiting its grand casinos which make the city famous for.
-After a hefty lunch with Day Leen, Jelo, Kimmie in a restaurant near Real Casino Hotel, we boarded free shuttle service going to Venetian Macau in Cotai Strip.
-This is the first casino in my bucket list to visit.
+I will not leave Macau without visiting its grand casinos which make the city famous.
+After a hefty lunch with Day Leen, Jelo, Kimmie in a restaurant near Real Casino Hotel, we boarded a free shuttle service going to the Venetian Macao in Cotai Strip.
+This is the first casino on my bucket list to visit.
 Surprisingly, after all the walking from Senado Square down to Golden Lotus Square, we were all still giddy with excitement to proceed to the last leg of our Macau tour.

 We encountered difficulty in bus hopping due to Macau’s Grand Prix being held from November 17 to 20, 2016.
-But it didn’t dampen my excitement because my new travel buddies, Day Leen, Jelo and Kimmie were all persistent to go places despite the situation.
-Coming from Ruins of St. Paul’s, we boarded Bus 10A going to A-Ma Temple.
-From the bus stop, there was a signage pointing the direction to the temple.
+But it didn’t dampen my excitement because my new travel buddies, Day Leen, Jelo, and Kimmie are all persistent to go places despite the situation.
+Coming from the Ruins of St. Paul’s, we boarded Bus 10A going to A-Ma Temple.
+From the bus stop, there was signage pointing in the direction of the temple.
 It was indeed easy to find.

 Part 1-Day 1: Hong-Kong and Macau Trip: Senado Square and St. Dominic’s Church